 You can mix honey with turmeric for added power and apply it to the affected area.
 Leave it on for 15 to 20 minutes before washing it off.

 Tea tree oil

-Zinc can help reduce inflammation and swelling in your body.
-You can take zinc supplements or find it in foods like spinach or oysters.
-You can also make a cream with 1 tablespoon of beeswax, 1 teaspoon of zinc oxide powder, and ½ cup of coconut oil.
+You can also use it topically by making a cream with 1 tablespoon of beeswax, 1 teaspoon of zinc oxide powder, and 1/2 cup of coconut oil.

 Apply neem oil directly to the affected site with a cotton ball or pad.
 You can wash it off or let it soak into your skin.
 It can also be combined with other ingredients like aloe, honey, or turmeric.

 Apple cider vinegar